How Crowdfunding Works

 Contact us using our contact form!
 We'll miss you!

 You will only receive emails about projects which you are following.
 To stop receiving these, go to the project page and click 'Follow' - when the pink heart is absent you won't receive email updates.
 If you no longer wish to receive our newsletter, click on 'Unsubscribe' at the bottom of any newsletter.

 Who is the team behind GO!?

-The university's Development and Alumni Relations (DARO) team are behind the creation of GO! and will work closely with you to ensure your projects are successful.
+The university's Alumni Relations and Development (ARD) team are behind the creation of GO! and will work closely with you to ensure your projects are successful.

 Starting your project